-- 1 credit in a course translates to about 3 hours of work per week - 3 credit course = average workload of 9 hours a week (including class time) - Taking 5 courses with 3 credits each means 45 hours of work per week! - Many students take 4 courses (about 36 hours per week) to have time for extracurriculars, clubs, etc. - Not all courses are the same difficulty a higher course number does not necessarily mean the course is more difficult, just that it requires more background - Many CS courses involve programming assignments or projects, which can be time consuming - Overall, be aware of your limits and don't overload and overwork yourself in a semester.
+- 1 credit in a course translates to about 3 hours of work per week - 3 credit course = average workload of 9 hours a week (including class time) - So 5 courses with 3 credits each means 45 hours of work per week! - It is perfectly normal to take 4 courses (about 36 hours per week) to have time for extra-curriculars, clubs, etc. - Not all courses are the same difficulty a higher course number does not necessarily mean the course is more difficult, just that it requires more background - Many CS courses involve programming assignments or projects, which can be time consuming - Overall, be aware of your limits and don't overload and overwork yourself in a semester.
 You need time to live!